 Nelson Ledges State Park

 On our recent trip to Nelson Ledges State Park, we left the park with a big smile on our faces.
 The park only has 3 miles of trails, but they are amazing trails.
 They twist through a maze of rock chasms and slump blocks and our hike ended with a view of a cascading waterfall.

 Cuyahoga Valley National Park between Akron and Cleveland is the only national park in the state.
 It is over 20,000 acres and features 125 miles of trails.
 One of the most popular trails is The Ledges Trail.
 Although the trail is a relatively short 1.8 mile loop, it packs in some amazing scenery such as towering cliff walls, narrow crevices, huge slump-blocks, and a stunning overlook.

-After you’ve finished, if you’re still ready for more hiking, three waterfalls are a short drive away.
+After you’ve finished, if you’re still ready for more hiking, two waterfalls are a short drive away.
 If you’re up for more cliffs, crevices, and rock outcroppings, there’s Gorge Metro Park, a 16-minute drive away.

 - TrekOhio: Cuyahoga Valley National Park: Ledges Trail

 - TrekOhio: Cuyahoga Valley National Park: Brandywine and Blue Hen Falls

 Oak Openings Metro Park has over 30 miles of trails and very diverse terrain.
 During the spring bird migration it is a premier site for bird watching.
 Our trip there was brief, hiking the 1.7 mile Sand Dunes Trail which features deciduous woods, a pine forest, meadows, and sand dunes left over from an ancient lake.
 We also hiked the 1.9 mile evergreen trail.
 We look forward to a return trip to explore more of the 4,000 acre park.
 Dogs are permitted.